Java syntax: Type import declaration

+A wildcard import may possibly import nothing, if no symbols exist in that package.
+For example, statements like import java.*; are legal, but do nothing, as all classes reside in packages within package java; such an import would not import all classes in the package recursively.

 Static import declaration

 This type of declaration has been available since J2SE 5.0.
 Static import declarations allow access to static members defined in another class, interface, annotation, or enum; without specifying the class name: